Moss Landing Marine Laboratories: Research vessels

 MLML operates two vessels, the 56 ft R/V John H. Martin, and the 30 ft R/V Sheila B.

 Sea Grant

 Moss Landing Marine Laboratories participates in the Sea Grant Colleges program by hosting an office of the UC Sea Grant Extension Program, affiliated with University of California, San Diego.

 Projects

 The Submersible Capable of Under Ice Navigation and Imaging was a National Science Foundation funded research project for robotic under the sea ice for surveying and exploration in Antarctica from 2007 through 2009.

 The Vertical Transport and Exchange of Ocean Particulate program (VERTEX) was initiated by Moss Landing Marine Labs in 1981 by Dr. John Martin.
-This project resulted in the development of the Iron Iron fertilization theory (then known as the Iron Hypothesis) which stated iron was a limiting factor in ocean water phytoplankton production and its influence for climate change.
-Dr.Martin was dubbed the nickname "Iron Man" for his role in this discovery.
+This project resulted in the development of the iron fertilization theory (then known as the iron hypothesis), which contends that iron is a limiting factor for phytoplankton production in high-nutrient low-chlorophyll (HNLC) zones.
+Martin was dubbed the "Iron Man" for his role in this discovery.